miltontony/wow/_posts/2015-06-08-gitflow-and-workflow.md

 {% highlight bash %}

-$virtualenv ve
+$ virtualenv ve
-$source ve/bin/activate
+$ source ve/bin/activate
+(ve)$

 {% endhighlight %}

+The `(ve)` that appears in the command line, is telling you that the virtualenv is activated.
 Then you'll need to install the packages that will allow the code to run locally on your machine.
 The packages are listed in a file called requirements.txt in most cases and there may also be requirements-dev.txt.
 Luckily, we use [pip](http://en.wikipedia.org/wiki/Pip_%28package_manager%29) to take care of all of that for us.
 Make sure your virtualenv is activated for the appropriate repo and then simply run the following commands:

 {% highlight bash %}

-$ pip install requirements.txt
+(ve)$ pip install requirements.txt
-$ pip install requirements-dev.txt
+(ve)$ pip install requirements-dev.txt

 {% endhighlight %}